-If the product is only an idea, you’ve got an opportunity to ask a critical question: “Is my product (or service) so good that my intended customer will stop using my competitor’s product and make the switch?”
+If the product is only an idea, you’ve got an opportunity to ask a critical question: “Is my product (or service) so good that my intended customer will stop using the product and make the switch?”

 This question is at the center of a recent post by Jason Fried (Signal vs. Noise), who channeled JTBD when he wrote, “What are people going to stop doing once they start using your product?”

-If you can’t answer “switching jobs” question clearly, could you reasonably expect a potential customer to?
+If you can’t answer the “switching jobs” question clearly, could you reasonably expect a potential customer to?